1995 SkyBox & Kenner : Superman: Man of Steel

 Kenner released different editions of Superman: Man of Steel action figures and vehicles in 1995 and 1996.
-The line was advertised on television commercials that aired during after-school programming.
+The collection was advertised on television commercials that aired during after-school programming.

-The toyline was accompanied by a set of 13 trading cards printed by SkyBox International.
-All of the cards in this series feature original artwork painted by fantasy illustrator Joe Jusko.
-There are seven different incarnations of Superman that appear on cards.
+The toyline was accompanied by a series of 13 trading cards produced by SkyBox International.
+The cards feature original artwork painted by fantasy illustrator Joe Jusko.
+A different version Superman appears on seven cards.
 "Power Flight Superman" features a traditional version of Superman during the long-hair era.

-The 1995 cards are individually packaged with figures in the basic series.
-Conduit, Lex Luthor, Steel, and Superboy (Kon-El) also appear in the card set.
+The 1995 cards are individually packaged with figures in the basic series that includes Conduit, Lex Luthor, Steel, and Superboy (Kon-El).
 The 1996 Limited Edition "Cyber-Link Superman" and "Cyber-Link Batman" are packaged together with cards or an exclusive comic book.

-1995 Kenner - Superman Man of Steel - Superboy VTOL Cycle
+1995 SkyBox & Kenner : Superman: Man of Steel - Superboy VTOL Cycle

 A ponytailed Clark Kent is packaged with a "Matrix Conversion Coupe" vehicle.
 "Hunter-Prey Superman" and Doomsday are sold together with an exclusive comic book.
 "Full Assault Superman" and Massacre are also packaged with a comic book.
-In 1998, ToyFare magazine released an exclusive Eradicator figure that did not include any extras.
-A limited 12-inch "Ultimate Superman" figure sold at K-Mart stores does not include a card.
+In 1998, ToyFare magazine released an exclusive standalone Eradicator figure.
+A limited 12-inch "Ultimate Superman" figure was sold at K-Mart stores.

 Some of the original paintings used for the card series have been observed in private collections.
 Joe Jusko also contributed a painting of Superman and Doomsday for the DC Villains: The Dark Judgment series.
 An "All Superman!
 All Joe Jusko!"
 Superman trading card set was originally scheduled for release in the summer of 1996, but the series was cancelled during development.